HASwitchPlate/openHASP-docs/docs/faq.md

     - Test with a multi-meter if there is a good connection from the ESP pins to the display pins
     - Try disconnecting the wires from the touch device and only test the display first

 ### :question: Error: The firmware binary is invalid (magic byte=FF, should be E9)

 ESPhome-Flasher does not recognize the openHASP *full* binary firmware correctly.
 It expects the firmware to be written to address `0x10000` and will throw a "magic byte error".

 The openHASP *full* binary is meant to be flashed to address `0x0` with ESPtool, Flash Download Tools or Tasmota-PyFlasher.

-### :question: The font looks tiny

-On ESP8266, the out-of-the box font is Unscii 8pt because this font takes up very little space in memory and on flash.
-This default font is just intended to get the device setup, then you can Upload your own .zi font.

-On ESP32, the default font is Roboto Condensed 12.

-### :question: How to use Fontawesome icons?

-Upload another .zi file named fontawesome*xx*.zi of the same point size as the normal text .zi font. e.g. If your custom font is `arial24.zi´, you should also add a `fontawesome24.zi` file.

-You can download `fontawesome.zip` from the [HMI Font Pack](https://github.com/fvanroie/HMI-Font-Pack/releases){target=_blank} repository.

 ### :question: Is there a file browser built-in?